Components

 Usability guidance

-- Each breadcrumb segment should match the H1 of the corresponding page.
+• Each breadcrumb segment should match the text of the title (h1) of the corresponding page.
+Breadcrumb segment text must match the title (h1) text of a corresponding page and not be an abbreviation or variation of that title.
 When writing H1s for a page, follow the content styleguide for writing page titles.

 Placement